 Everding graduated from the Canadian National Coaching Institute and holds a Canadian Level IV coaching license as well as a USSF “B” license.

 A native of Kingston, Ontario, Everding graduated from Queen’s in 1989 with a bachelor’s degree in drama and education.
 Between coaching stints, Everding worked as a secondary school teacher.

-Everding and his wife, Sarah, have been married for 28 years, and have three daughters, Talia, Nicki and Mia.
+Everding and his wife, Sarah, have been married for 29 years, and have three daughters, Talia, Nicki and Mia.
 Talia graduated from the University of Nebraska in May 2016.
-Nicki and Mia are both attending the University of Nebraska.
+Nicki graduated from Nebraska in December 2017.
+Mia is currently attending the University of Nebraska.